 This training will equip law enforcement officers with the skills necessary to supportively respond to victims of sexual violence in the course of their work.
 The training will include information about the dynamics of sexual violence, how to partner with local sexual assault crisis programs, and how to make informed referrals to other services for victims and their families.
 The training will also explore the ways that trauma can impact interviews and investigations, and provide strategies to sensitively overcome common barriers.
 A review of existing laws, best practices, and answers to the most common questions posed by the law enforcement community will also be provided during the training.

-The Training & Advocacy Center is located at 98 Pitkin Street, East Hartford.
-When arriving for trainings, please enter through the 98 Pitkin Street entrance to the left of The Alliance’s entrance and walk down the hall.
+The Training & Advocacy Center is located at 98 Pitkin Street, East Hartford, CT 06108.
+When arriving for trainings, please enter through the 98 Pitkin Street entrance.
+This doorway is to the left of The Alliance’s main entrance.
+Walk down the hall until you arrive at our side entrance on the right.
 Parking is available in any unmarked space at the front of the building.
 Additional parking is to the right of the building.
+Please carpool when possible.

 As noted in PA 10-38 (Licensure of Master and Clinical Social Work) and NASW’s State of Connecticut Continuing Education Unit (CEU) Provider Policy, continuing education hours can only be awarded if an attendee successfully completes the entire training; therefore, full attendance in the entire training activity is required.
 Participants who arrive late, miss any portion of the training, or leave early will not be eligible for continuing education hours.